Master of Arts in Teaching

 The Master of Arts in Teaching (MAT) program nurtures a unique kind of art educator who is both professionally grounded in practice and engaged in the larger discourse around contemporary visual culture, social justice, and community-based change.

-The curriculum is grounded in seminars that address ethical and pedagogical issues, the history and philosophy of public education, and cyber-pedagogy, which introduces the use of electronic imaging and communications technologies in cultural production and art education.
+The graduate curriculum is grounded in seminars that address ethical and pedagogical issues, the history and philosophy of public education, and cyber-pedagogy, which introduces the use of electronic imaging and communications technologies in cultural production and art education.

 To complete their studies, MAT candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
 Previous thesis topics have included self-representation through community mapping, disability studies and critical pedagogy, graffiti-based curriculum, and arts education for chronically ill children.

 MAT candidates complement their rigorous academic training with more than 550 hours of hands-on experience in Chicago classrooms.
 Pre-clinical fieldwork begins with an observation practice that focuses on classroom management, teacher feedback, curriculum development, and diversity issues.
 Faculty supervisors work closely with MAT candidates during their teaching apprenticeships by visiting their schools and offering extensive evaluations and one-on-one mentorship.
 This applied education offers candidates a direct view of contemporary public education, along with the experience to interpret and teach art and visual culture in a classroom setting.

 MAT candidates enrich and deepen their academic and clinical practices by attending or participating in public educational events, including a yearly Teachers for Social Justice Curriculum Fair, Chicago School Board meetings, community activist events, exhibitions, readings, and film screenings.

 A core aim of the MAT program is to teach degree candidates to respond to the needs of contemporary learners through active and reflective interactions with visual culture.